 Change your passwords

 Once you know which accounts or devices have been compromised, change the passwords and/or PINs on these accounts.
 For an added measure of protection, it’s a good idea to change the passwords on all your accounts that may hold sensitive information.
 Remember to choose strong, unique passwords for every account (a password manager makes this simpler).
-While completing this step, consider signing up for two-factor authentication for any accounts that don’t already have it in place.
+While completing this step, consider opting in to push authentication or an authenticator app of your choice for any accounts that don’t already have it in place.
 And, perhaps most importantly, never share your account logins and PINs with anyone.

 Protect your credit